Skip to main content

 If you are switching your business phone system, you have various options for upgrades and new features for a landline-based system—the conservative choice.

-The third choice (after upgrading your landline or opt for VoIP) is a virtual business phone system.
+The third choice (after upgrading your landline or opting for VoIP) is a virtual business phone system.
 This system is "located" on the cellphones of all employees.
 Desk phones are gone (unless you want to maintain a redundancy).

 At their best, virtual phone systems give you the best of traditional landlines (secure lines and clear call quality) with web applications’ mobility and flexibility.